kevansevans/HxDoom/README.md

 HxDoom will by default use the latest libraries and tools when possible.

-As of 05DEC2019, HxDoom utilizes the following:
+As of 13DEC2019, HxDoom utilizes the following:
 * HaxeDevelop
 * Haxe 4.0.3
 * Lime 7.6.3
-* OpenFL 8.9.5

 Other libraries will be dependant on the target you are focusing on, such as HXCPP, HXJAVA, HXCS.
 The Haxe compiler will inform you if these libraries are needed.